-📅 Updated May 2026 — All referral codes verified · New sections: Shopping, Earn Points, Travel & The Tokyo App
+Updated June 2026 — All referral codes verified · New additions: SNKRDUNK, The Tokyo Pass, Rocket Now

 The right apps can transform your experience living in Japan — and in 2026 the landscape has evolved significantly.
-The best apps for living in Japan 2026 cover everything from navigating Tokyo’s train network to earthquake warnings, cashless payments, buying secondhand goods, earning cashback on everything you spend, and staying connected with your community.
 This is the definitive guide for expats and long-term residents — organized by category so you know exactly what to download first.

 No list of best apps for living in Japan 2026 starts anywhere but LINE.
 With 97 million monthly active users in Japan covering 78% of the entire population, LINE is not just an app — it is Japan’s communication infrastructure.
-Launched after the 2011 Tōhoku earthquake disrupted phone networks, LINE became the backbone of both personal and professional communication in Japan.
 You will need LINE for everything: staying in touch with Japanese friends, talking to your landlord, receiving government notifications, joining local groups, and connecting with the TIFE community.

 Japan’s #1 messaging app with 97M monthly users.
 Non-negotiable for expats — used for personal messaging, business, local government alerts, and community groups.
 Free calls and messages.